 You don't have to limit your dog's exposure when you're out on walks.
 However, getting rid of backyard intruders can stop your pup from trying to escape as they chase after them.

 If all else fails, tire your dog out!

 Restlessness and pent-up energy always lead to bad behavior.
 Your dog has to get that energy out somehow!
 If your yard isn't big enough for your pooch to zoom around, you'll need to help them get that exercise fit elsewhere.

 Take longer walks and spend some time participating in rigorous play!
-When they're tuckered out, attempting to get over your fence suddenly isn't as enticing as it was earlier.
+When they're tuckered out, attempting to climb the fence suddenly isn't as enticing as it was earlier.